Multnomah Falls: Water source

 Underground springs from Larch Mountain are the year-round source of water for the waterfall, augmented by spring runoff from the mountain's snowpack and rainwater during the other seasons.
 This spring is the source of Multnomah Creek.

+Benson Lake

+Multnomah Creek drains into Benson Lake approximately 1,300 feet west of the bottom of the falls.

 History

 Formation and early history

 The waterfall formed around 15,000 years ago at the end of a hanging valley, and was created by the Missoula floods.
-According to the creation story from the Multnomah tribe (from whom the falls take their name), the waterfall was formed after a young woman sacrificed herself to the Great Spirit to save Multnomah village from a plague by jumping from the cliff, and the Multnomah peoples were saved.
+According to the creation story from the Multnomah tribe (from whom the falls take their name), the waterfall was formed after a young woman sacrificed herself to the Great Spirit to save a Multnomah village from a plague by jumping from the cliff, and the Multnomah peoples were saved.
 After her death, water began to flow from above the cliff, creating the waterfall.